digitranslab/dblock/docker_example/README.md

 Volumes:

-- `kozmoai-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.
+- `minerva-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.

-## Switching to a Specific KozmoAi Version
+## Switching to a Specific Minerva Version

-If you want to use a specific version of KozmoAi, you can modify the `image` field under the `kozmoai` service in the Docker Compose file.
-For example, to use version 1.0-alpha, change `digitranslab/kozmoai:latest` to `digitranslab/kozmoai:1.0-alpha`.
+If you want to use a specific version of Minerva, you can modify the `image` field under the `minerva` service in the Docker Compose file.
+For example, to use version 1.0-alpha, change `digitranslab/minerva:latest` to `digitranslab/minerva:1.0-alpha`.